nicklockwood/iCarousel/README.md

 This method will fire if the user taps any carousel item view (not including placeholder views), including the currently selected view.
 The purpose of a method is to give you the opportunity to ignore a tap on the carousel.
 If you return YES from the method, or don't implement it, the tap will be processed as normal and the `carousel:didSelectItemAtIndex:` method will be called.
 If you return NO, the carousel will ignore the tap and it will continue to propagate up the view hierarchy.
 This is a good way to prevent the carousel intercepting tap events intended for processing by another view.

-Transform Options
+iCarouselOption values
 ----------------------------

 These are the tweakable options for standard carousels.
 Check the *Options Demo* for an example of the effect that these parameters have.

-	iCarouselTranformOptionCount
+    iCarouselOptionWrap

+A boolean indicating whether the carousel should wrap when it scrolls to the end.
+Return YES if you want the carousel to wrap around when it reaches the end, and NO if you want it to stop.
+Generally, circular carousel types will wrap by default and linear ones won't.
+Don't worry that the return type is a floating point value - any value other than 0.0 will be treated as YES.

+    iCarouselOptionItemWidth

+Returns the width (in points/pixels) of each item in the carousel - i.e. the spacing allocated for each item view.
+This defaults to the width of the first item view that is returned by the `carousel:viewForItemAtIndex:reusingView:` dataSource method (or the height, if the carousel is vertical).

+    iCarouselOptionOffsetMultiplier

+The offset multiplier to use when the user drags the carousel with their finger.
+It does not affect programmatic scrolling or deceleration speed.
+This defaults to 1.0 for most carousel types, but defaults to 2.0 for the CoverFlow-style carousels to compensate for the fact that their items are more closely spaced and so must be dragged further to move the same distance.

+	iCarouselOptionCount

 The number of items to be displayed in the Rotary, Cylinder and Wheel transforms.
 Normally this is based on the numberOfVisibleItems value, but you can override this if you want to decouple the shape of the carousel from the number of visible items.
 This property is used to calculate the carousel radius, so another option is to manipulate the radius directly.

-    iCarouselTranformOptionArc
+Note that if you specify a count value greater than the number of visible items, the carousel will contain a gap, and if you specify a count less than the number of visible items, some items will overlap.

+    iCarouselOptionArc

 The arc of the Rotary, Cylinder and Wheel transforms (in radians).
 Normally this defaults to 2*M_PI (a complete circle) but you can specify a smaller value, so for example a value of M_PI will create a half-circle or cylinder.
 This property is used to calculate the carousel radius and angle step, so another option is to manipulate those values directly.

-    iCarouselTranformOptionRadius
+    iCarouselOptionRadius

 The radius of the Rotary, Cylinder and Wheel transforms in pixels/points.
 This is usually calculated so that the number of items (count) exactly fits into the specified arc.
 You can manipulate this value to increase or reduce the item spacing (and the radius of the circle).

-	iCarouselTranformOptionAngle
+	iCarouselOptionAngle

 The angular step between each item in the Rotary, Cylinder and Wheel transforms (in radians).
 Manipulating this value without changing the radius will cause a gap at the end of the carousel or cause the items to overlap.

-    iCarouselTranformOptionTilt
+    iCarouselOptionTilt

 The tilt applied to the non-centered items in the CoverFlow, CoverFlow2 and TimeMachine carousel types.
 This value should be in  the range 0.0 to 1.0.

-    iCarouselTranformOptionSpacing
+    iCarouselOptionSpacing

 The spacing factor applied to the items in the CoverFlow, CoverFlow2 and TimeMachine carousel types.
 This value is multiplied by the item width.

+    iCarouselOptionFadeMin
+    iCarouselOptionFadeMax
+    iCarouselOptionFadeRange

+These three options control the fading out of carousel item views based on their offset from the currently centered item.
+FadeMin is the minimum negative offset an item view can reach before it begins to fade.
+FadeMax is the maximum positive offset a view can reach before if begins to fade.
+FadeRange is the distance the item can move between the point at which it begins to fade and the point at which it becomes completely invisible.

 Detecting Taps on Item Views